UserOfficeProject/ror-gateway/README.md

 # ror-gateway
-A gateway for accessing ROR
+This repository contains gateway for ROR (Research Organization Registry)

-This repository is a gateway for ROR (Research Organization Registry)
+- Call /update to synchronize gateway fallback database in case ROR APIs are unavailable.

-See "public" for UI example
+- Call /organizations?query=<string>&country=<country_code> to retrieve the results (query must be at least 3 characters long, country is optional parameter to filter organizations in one country)

-Call /update to synchronize gateway fallback database in case ROR APIs are unavailable.
+- See "public" folder for UI integration example